Mammea americana: Fruit

 The mammee apple is a berry, though it is often misinterpreted to be a drupe.
 It is round or slightly irregular, with a brown or grey-brown 3-mm-thick rind.
 In fact, the rind consists of the exocarp and mesocarp of the fruit, while the pulp is formed from the endocarp.
 The stem is thick and short.
 The mammee apple has more or less visible floral remnant at the apex.

 Mammee apples' diameters range from 10 to 20 cm.
 When unripe, the fruit is hard and heavy, but its flesh slightly softens when fully ripe.
 Beneath the skin is a white, dry membrane, whose taste is astringent, and adheres to the flesh.
 The flesh is orange or yellow, not fibrous, and can have various textures (crispy or juicy, firm, or tender).
 Generally, the flesh smell is pleasant and appetizing.

-Small fruits contain a single seed, while larger ones might have up to four.
-The seeds are brown, rough, and oval, and around 6 cm long.
+Small fruit contain a single seed, while larger ones might have up to four.
+The seeds are brown, rough, and oval, and around 6 cm long, but seeds up to 8 cm long have been recorded.
 The juice of the seed leaves an indelible stain.

 Propagation

 Propagation can be done by seed.
-Germination takes place from 60–260 days.
+Germination takes place from 60 to 260 days.
 Grafting is the preferred method of propagation.